Python NumPy Array mean() Function

 3. Usage of NumPy mean() Function

-3.1 Get the Arithmetic Mean of 1-D Array
+3.1 Get the Arithmetic Mean of 1D Array

 import numpy as np

-# Create 1D array
+# Create a 1D array

-arr = np.array([2, 7, 5, 8, 9,4])
+arr = np.array([2, 7, 5, 8, 9, 4])

-# Get the mean of 1-D array
+# Calculate the mean of 1-D array

 arr1 = np.mean(arr)

-# Create 2-D array
+# Create a 2D array

 arr = np.array([[5, 8, 3, 7], [9, 4, 2, 6]])

-# Get the mean of 2-D array
+# Calculate the arithmetic mean of 2D array

 arr1 = np.mean(arr)